dhiway/cord/docs/adr/0021-lightweight-humanity-internal-disposition.md

   lightweight enrolment call or read verifier allowance through the product facade.
 - Runtime operators can inspect and govern the retained state through normal FRAME tooling.
-- Removing the pallet requires a new accepted ADR proving every `distinct` row reproduced and must delete the runtime index, extension, API, storage, weights and tests together.
+- Removing the pallet requires a new accepted ADR proving every `distinct` row reproduced and must delete the runtime index, extension, configuration, storage, weights and tests together.
 - Origin and Commons are new networks; no compatibility route or data migration is authorized.

 ## Verification